nishujayaraj/nishujayaraj/README.md

 # Hello there 👋

-I'm Nischitha S Jayaraja, a CS Grad student at the San Diego State University.
-With a background as a DevOps Engineer in the EV-charging industry, I enjoy building robust CI/CD pipelines, designing scalable data architectures, and applying machine learning—especially NLP and deep learning—to real‑world problems.
+I’m Nischitha S Jayaraja, a CS Grad student at San Diego State University.
+Lately, I’ve developed a strong interest in Data Science and Machine Learning, and I’m especially fascinated by how deep neural networks can be applied to solve real-world challenges.
+I come from a DevOps and Software Development background,now diving deep into Machine Learning, exploring areas like NLP, deep learning, and data-driven problem solving.

+Currently learning about Gradients and Activation.

 Feel free to reach out:
 - Email: [njayaraja9409@sdsu.edu](mailto:njayaraja9409@sdsu.edu)

 Looking forward to connect on: